 The Bunbury Museum and Heritage Centre building was started as a school in 1886 and named after a longstanding head teacher and community leader, Mr Thomas Paisley.

 Over the years it has also housed a trade training centre, visitor centre, theatre and restaurant, and dance studios.

 Right in the heart of the city, the building is now state heritage-listed and has been beautifully restored by the City of Bunbury with the assistance of Lotterywest and a successful community fundraising campaign.
 A new roof, floor, cabling, and damp treatments were combined with the removal of concrete and inappropriate fixtures and fittings, giving the building a new lease of life as a focal role for the community.

-The stories of the building, the schoolchildren, artists and performers who have brought it to life are told in an interactive display for all ages to enjoy.
+The stories of the building and the schoolchildren, artists and performers who brought it to life over the years are now told in interactive displays for all ages to enjoy.